5 of the Best Spanish

 February 2022 – The Spanish Radish Blog

-Discover the 5 Best Spanish Extra Virgin Olive Oils.
+Discover the 5 Best Spanish Extra Virgin Olive Oils in 2022.
 In this article, we’ll look at what brands to look out for and how to cook with the liquid gold of Spain.

 When we talk about olive oil it’s always going to be extra virgin olive oil (EVOO), which has additional health and taste benefits to normal olive oil.
 It’s proven to be the healthiest oil to use for cooking, savoring with some fresh bread, or drizzling on salads.

 Our top picks of the 5 Best Spanish Extra Virgin Olive Oils for 2022:

 - Finca La Pontezuela